Achut Bibi's Mosque: History

+Architecture

 The mosque and tomb are enclosed in stone walls.
-The entrance has two arches and two minarets with Indo-Islamic architecture.
+The entrance has two arches and two minarets. completed in the Indo-Islamic style.
 Its large enclosure was once adorned by seven minarets, three at the outer and two at the inner entrance, and two on the mosque itself.
 Except the lower parts of the mosque minarets, all seven were thrown down and destroyed in the 1819 Rann of Kutch earthquake.

 The tomb complex of Bibi Achut Kuki is located on the south end of the mosque.
 It is an open canopy with thirty two pillars and eight domes under which several unmarked tombs are located.
 The exact tomb of Bibi is not identifiable as flagstones are missing.
-The tomb and mosque was again damaged in 2001 Gujarat earthquake and was restored by Archaeological Survey of India.
+The tomb and mosque was damaged in the 2001 Gujarat earthquake and was restored by Archaeological Survey of India.
 The structures are also threatened by encroachments.